 Top Ten Classic Novels

-How many of these classic reads have you have read?
+How many of these classic reads have you read?

 Four spirited sisters, all with unique personalities and great imaginations.
 This book feels like it was made for me!
 A feeling I imagine many young women have experienced when reading it.
 Also, I love the adaptations of this book series (yes, it’s a series of four books!) from the 1950s adaptations to the recent Greta Gerwig depiction.